Krita: Design and features

 The current version of Krita is developed with Qt 5 and KDE Frameworks 5.
 It is designed primarily for concept artists, illustrators, matte and texture artists, and the VFX industry.
 It has the following key features:

 User experience design

-The most prominent feature of Krita is arguably its UX design with graphics tablet users in mind.
+Krita's UX was designed with graphics tablet users in mind.
 It uses a combination of pen buttons, keyboard modifiers and an icon-based HUD to ensure frequently-used functions can be accessed by fewer clicks, without the need to search through text-based menus.

 Most-used drawing commands can be accessed via touch by combining keyboard modifiers with pen/mouse buttons and gestures:

 Pop-up Palette is Krita's right click HUD.
 It enables instant access to the following functions:

 Painting tools

 Krita's core digital painting tools include:

 Animation tools

 Krita's animation tools are designed for frame-by-frame raster animation.
 They have the following features: